liuxinwust/test_robot/README.md

 ===============================================================================================

 This repository provides ROS support for the aubo robots.
-This repo holds source code for versions indigo.
+This repo holds source code for ROS versions Indigo.

 __Operating System Install__
 Operating system version is not less than Ubuntu linux 14.04, some Libs and API supports 64bit interface.